Chicago Weekly

 Chicago Public Radio

-Karl has performed duets with Bobby McFerrin, Fred Hopkins, Peter Kowald and Nik Turner and played in ensembles fronted by Roscoe Mitchell, Fred Anderson, Henry Grimes, George Lewis and Bertram Turetzky.
+Karl has performed duets with Bobby McFerrin, Fred Hopkins, Peter Kowald, and Nik Turner.
+He's played in ensembles fronted by Roscoe Mitchell, Fred Anderson, Henry Grimes, George Lewis, and Bertram Turetzky.
 He has also appeared on stage with Saturday Night Live's Martin Short.
 His recorded collaborations include work with members of Hawkwind, Gong, Jefferson Starship, Cartoon, Psychic TV and Lucky Leif & the Longships.

 Jazz fans will recognize Dr. Karl E. H. Seigfried from his tenure on acoustic double bass but will be entertained to see his wizardry on electric guitar.